20af02/ANLPR/README.md

 We established a set of preprocessing rules over size, aspect ratio, height, and width of bounding box regions to ensure only plate numbers were sent to Tesseract OCR.
 The preprocessing and text-extraction is all done under the <strong>getPlateNumber</strong> function, found in the file [util.py](https://github.com/20af02/ANLPR/blob/master/util.py)

-<strong>Note: To run tesseract OCR, appropriate bianary files must be downloaded, setup, and properly imported
+<strong>Note: To run tesseract OCR, appropriate bianary files must be downloaded, setup, and properly imported.
-the string pytesseract.pytesseract.tesseract_cmd must oint to a proper tesseract OCR executable</strong>
+The string 'pytesseract.pytesseract.tesseract_cmd' must point to a proper tesseract OCR executable.</strong>

 Tesseract OCR Github Repo: [tesseract-ocr/tessdoc](https://github.com/tesseract-ocr/tessdoc)